Pearl, Oisin and Tatiana on graduation day

 Henning Grosse Ruse-Khan is a new University Lecturer in the Faculty of Law and a member of the Cambridge Centre for Intellectual Property and Information Law (CIPIL), as well as an external research fellow at the Max Planck Institute in Munich (Germany) at the Centre for International Sustainable Development Law in Montreal (Canada).
 His research and teaching focuses on international intellectual property protection and development issues, world trade and investment law, and interfaces among distinct legal orders in international law.

 Applying to study Law at King's

 There is no specific set of subjects that have to have been studied at school to study Law at King's (and taking Law at school gives no particular advantage!).
 You need a clear logical mind, a willingness to think through and argue a case, and the ability to assimilate, condense and use large quantities of information.
 Law is quintessentially a language-based subject, so the ability to speak and write coherently and precisely is vital.
 At least one essay-based subject at school would be useful.
-For further guidance, you may like to look at the general advice in our Subject Matters leaflet.
+For further guidance, you may like to look at the general advice on subject choices.